pratergalerie/vom-prater-aus/README.md

    # Start all services (Supabase + Nuxt app)
    docker-compose --profile dev up -d

+   # IMPORTANT: If you have installed a new npm package,
+   # you need to rebuild the Nuxt app image
+   docker-compose --profile dev up --build -d

-   # Or start only Supabase services
+   # Alternatively, you can start only the Supabase services
    docker-compose up -d kong auth rest db storage studio

-   # Then start Nuxt app separately
+   # And then start the Nuxt app locally
    cd nuxt-app
    npm install
    npm run dev